AAPS, Association of Applied Paleontological SciencesBusiness Office: 96 East 700 South, Logan, UT 84321-5555, Phone: 435-744-3428

 Allen became the first curator for the Tucker Tower Museum at Lake Murray State Park, near Ardmore, OK.
 In 1952, he recognized a local peculiar rock as a meteorite.
 This, the Lake Murray Meteorite, is a rare fossil meteorite that fell to Earth 110 million years ago.
 In 1955, Allen purchased a building on the south side of Ardmore, OK, and founded Geological Enterprises.
 Through this business, Allen collected, prepared, identified, studied, displayed and sold fossil & mineral specimens to the public as well as to most of the natural history institutions throughout the world.

 Over the next 50 years, Allen discovered over a hundred new species, several new genera, at least one new Family of fossil invertebrates, as well as many previously unknown localities for fossils.
-Here are just some of the fossils named for Allen; crinoid family GRAFFHAMICRINIDAE, The Crinoid genus Graffhamicrinus, Graffhamicrinus pictus, Graffhamicrinus hemipherirus (page 14), Graffhamicrinus stullensis, Graffhamicrinus granulosus (page 21), Graffhamicrinus matheri, Graffhamicrinus profundus, Graffhamicrinus magnificus, Quadrocystis graffhami, Isoallagecrinis graffhami, Ceratocephala graffhami, Zeuglopleurus graffhami, Grammolomatella graffhami, Prosthennops graffhami, Euphemities graffhami, Xustista graffhami, Archasocuris graffhami
+Here are just some of the fossils named for Allen; crinoid family GRAFFHAMICRINIDAE, The Crinoid genus Graffhamicrinus, Graffhamicrinus pictus, Graffhamicrinus hemipherirus, Graffhamicrinus stullensis, Graffhamicrinus granulosus, Graffhamicrinus matheri, Graffhamicrinus profundus, Graffhamicrinus magnificus, Quadrocystis graffhami, Isoallagecrinis graffhami, Ceratocephala graffhami, Zeuglopleurus graffhami<, Grammolomatella graffhami, Prosthennops graffhami, Euphemities graffhami, Xustista graffhami, and Archasocuris graffhami among others.

 He donated thousands of fossils to scientists, researchers, universities, and museums.
 Allen started the modern retail, mail order fossil business.
 Long before internet and e-mail, long before EBay and Sotheby's, Allen was there, marketing fossils to the public and institutions that were in need of fossils for display and study.